-Gross receipts should include all entrance fees, reimbursement of free entrance for members and promotions, car parking etc. Income from shops, restaurants, etc. should only be included in gross receipts if separate entries are not appropriate.
+Gross receipts from relative tone years should include all entrance fees, reimbursement of free entrance for members and promotions, car parking, etc. Income from shops, restaurants, etc. should only be included in gross receipts if separate entries are not appropriate.
 Franchise fees or the gross income from franchised operations should not be included with the gross receipts (see below at 2.7).